25 Worst Zoos in the U.S.

 "This zoo seems old and run down.
 Bathrooms were very dirty.
 They need to expand most of the areas.
 There are two huge hippos in a very small pool.
 Several situations like this.
 It is very sad to see the animals in too small of a space.
 They need to hire more help to keep it clean, and 25 percent of the animals were not out to view.
 Very disappointing zoo." —kleee3, Tripadvisor

 To start, Memphis Zoo has sketchy connections with circuses.
 The elephants in their "care" were previously subject to abuse in circus acts before "retiring" at the zoo.

 One of the worst zoos in the country, Memphis Zoo likes to advertise that it has the oldest African elephant in North America, but it glosses over the fact that elephants consistently live much longer in the wild.

 Year opened: 1909

-Elephants are traumatized by frequent transfers, and zoos can’t breed elephants fast enough to make up for their premature deaths, earning it a prime spot on our top 10 list — especially when it comes to elephant care.
+Elephants are traumatized by frequent transfers, and zoos can’t breed elephants fast enough to make up for their premature deaths, earning it a prime spot on the worst zoos list — especially when it comes to elephant care.